LOOKING FOR A DIFFERENT KIND OF ORGANIZATION?

 Creating jobs = self-reliance & dignity

 We do not give handouts to the poor because it can create a culture of dependency.
 We provide jobs to approximately 15 full-time and 50 part-time Honduran employees.
-During the 15-20 weeks of the year that we have volunteer trips, we hire mothers and fathers from the communities we work with to help us as cooking & cleaning staff, drivers, construction workers, and tour guides.
+During the 15-20 weeks of the year that we have volunteer service trips, we hire mothers and fathers from the communities we work with to help us as cooking & cleaning staff, drivers, construction workers, and tour guides.
 By providing jobs to dozens of previously unemployed Hondurans, families can buy food, clothes, and medicine.
 We also support local businesses such as family-owned hotels, restaurants, souvenir shops, and food stands, thus providing a significant boost to a local economy with very little tourism.

 Ensuring community buy-in & ownership

 All of the communities that we work with provide sweat equity – their time & labor towards the project.
 Families from every village we work with volunteer in shifts and contribute a portion of the needed construction supplies.
 This helps us reduce costs of our projects by up to 40% and increases the likelihood of the project succeeding in the long-run.
-Through the act of sweat equity, the community begins to value the project more and develop a sense of ownership.
+Through the act of sweat equity and volunteer work, the community begins to value the project more and develop a sense of ownership.
 Creating jobs instead of hand-outs, ensures self-reliance & dignity for individuals in the community.

 Income generating ventures fund 100% of our operating costs